• Skip to primary navigation

 • Heat up a non-stick skillet or griddle over medium-low heat.

-• Measure about ⅓ cup of batter into your skillet.
-Pancakes are ready to flip when the edges look dry and bubbles begin to burst across the top of your pancake.
+• Measure about ⅓ cup of batter into your skillet and allow pancakes to cook until browned on the bottom, you see bubbles bursting through in the center, and the edges look set.
 Be patient - this can take up to two minutes per side, depending on the heat of your skillet and thickness of your pancakes.
-Cook the second side until lightly browned and pancake is cooked through in the center.
-Repeat with remaining batter.

 Equipment Recommendations